 Repatriating species when threats exist to recover biodiversity and ecological function is an idea that our research program is exploring with partners in the U.S. Fish and Wildlife Service, National Park Service, and USVI Department of Planning and Natural Resources.
-We are applying conservation theory to maintain species, for example reciprocal translocations of St. Croix ground lizards funded in 2017 through a federal ESA Section 6 agreement in the U.S. Virgin Islands.
-Our larger goal is repatriating Caribbean reptiles to their historic ranges.
+We are applying conservation theory to maintain species, for example reciprocal translocations of St. Croix ground lizards funded in 2017 through a federal ESA Section 6 agreement in the U.S. Virgin Islands and repatriation of St. Croix ground lizards in 2022.
+Our larger goal is repatriating species to their historic ranges.

 Modeling for conservation decision making:

 Species status assessments are a new tool for the federal U.S. Fish and Wildlife Service to make decisions related to the listing, recovery of endangered species.
-The Alabama Cooperative Fish and Wildlife Unit (postdoc advisor: Conor McGowan) is working with and for the Service to bring tools necessary for the current and future conditions of difficult species into species status assessment.
-For example, very widespread or very cryptic species require quantitative assessments involving cutting edge population persistence models.
-We are building current status and future projection models for species nationally.
+At the Alabama Cooperative Fish and Wildlife Unit, I worked on Service-led projects to apply quantitative tools to analyze current conditions and predict future conditions in species status assessment.
+My specialty has been in applying population models to very widespread and very cryptic species.

 Contact me for publications or collaborations using email or the form at right.